lualike 0.5.2 copy "lualike: ^0.5.2" to clipboard

 LuaLike #

-LuaLike is an embeddable Lua-like runtime and tooling package for Dart.
+LuaLike is an embeddable Lua 5.5-compatible runtime and tooling package for Dart.

-It includes a high-level bridge for running scripts from Dart, AST parsing APIs, low-level parser utilities, and the same standard-library registration surface used by the built-in string, table, math, and debug libraries.
+It provides a high-level bridge for running scripts from Dart, AST parsing APIs, parser helpers, and access to the built-in Lua standard libraries.

 What this package exposes #